masterbuddy23/Basics/README.md

 ## Documentation

-The Solidity documentation is hosted at [Read the docs](https://www.geeksforgeeks.org/turtle-programming-python/).
+The Turtle documentation is hosted at [Read the docs](https://www.geeksforgeeks.org/turtle-programming-python/).